-- A. No junk yard or place for the storage of discarded machinery, vehicles, glass, paper, cordage, garbage, refuse, or other waste or discarded materials shall be maintained in the Town, exclusive of the area known as the Town Dump. - B. No owner or occupant of land shall permit fire or other mins to be left, but shall remove same to ground level within one year. - C. Sanitary Protection - 1.
+- A. No junk yard or place for the storage of discarded machinery, vehicles, glass, paper, cordage, garbage, refuse, or other waste or discarded materials shall be maintained in the Town, exclusive of the area known as the Town Dump. - B. No owner or occupant of the land shall permit fire or other ruins to be left, but shall remove same to ground level within one year. - C. Sanitary Protection - 1.
 No waste waters or sewage shall be permitted to run free into a public water body or be discharged in any way that may be offensive or detrimental to health. - 2.
-All dwellings and sanitary systems should be constructed and maintained in accordance with standards set and enforced by the New Hampshire Water Supply and Pollution Control Commission. - D. Jand Requirements for Dwellings - 1.
+All dwellings and sanitary systems should be constructed and maintained in accordance with standards set and enforced by the New Hampshire Water Supply and Pollution Control Commission.

+- D. Land Requirements for Dwellings - 1.
 Frontage Every building lot shall have a minimum frontage of 200 feet. - 2.
-Front Yard There shall be between the nearest right of way and the extreme front of any building a minimum depth of 30 feet.

-- 3. Side and Back Yard No building shall be located nearer than 15 feet to the property lines of any abutter. - 4.
+Front Yard There shall be between the nearest right of way and the extreme front of any building a minimum depth of 30 feet. - 3.
+Side and Back Yard No building shall be located nearer than 15 feet to the property lines of any abutter. - 4.
 Minimum Land Area No lot shall have an area less than 80,000 square feet. - 5.
 Only one dwelling unit shall be permitted per minimum land area.
-A two-family house shall require two times the minimum land area.
+A two family house shall require two times the minimum land area. - E. Within the Regulatory Floodway, any development or encroachment(including fill) which would result in any increase in flood levels during the base flood discharge is prohibited.